TechnoDamo/n8n_server/README.md

 # Add to sudo group
 sudo usermod -aG sudo $NEW_USER
+# Add to docker group
+sudo usermod -aG docker $NEW_USER

 # Switch to the new user
 echo "Switching to user $NEW_USER..."